 - If syncing is on and you move a shortcut out of the Airtable folder, a new shortcut will be created in the Airtable folder on the next sync.
 This means that there could potentially be multiple shortcuts in your Drive to the same base.

-If from within Drive, a user shares the shortcut with another user, the other user will be able to click that shortcut and land on that base on Airtable, but permissions are not respected.
-This means that if the shared user doesn't already have access to that base, they'll need to request access, and if a user is later unshared from that shortcut via the Drive interface, they'll still have access to the Airtable base.
+If from within Drive, a user shares the shortcut with another user, the other user will be able to click that shortcut and land on that base on Airtable, but Google Drive permissions are not respected.
+This means that if the shared user doesn't already have access to that base from within Airtable, they'll need to request access, and if a user is later unshared from that shortcut via the Drive interface, they'll still have access to the Airtable base via their Airtable account.